Woman dies after car driven by Haryana cop runs her over | Law-Order

 Woman dies after car driven by Haryana cop runs her over

-A 24-year-old woman was killed after a car allegedly driven at high speed by a police head constable rammed into her e-rickshaw, throwing her onto the road and subsequently crushing her, an official said.
-The e-rickshaw driver also alleged that the car was being driven at high speed.
+A 24-year-old woman working in a private company in Gurugram was killed after a car allegedly driven at high speed by a police head constable rammed into her e-rickshaw, throwing her onto the road and crushing her, an officer said.

 - Country: